 In the upcoming Energy and Ethics section you will consider the moral goal of transitioning to renewable energy.

-Our relative recent (the last 75 years) and heavy reliance on fossil fuels has led to the greatest human challenge of the 21st century – global climate change.
+Our heavy reliance on fossil fuels for the last 75 years has led to the greatest human challenge of the 21st century – global climate change.
+You will cover this topic thoroughly in the final chapter of Healing Earth.
 In order to stop and reverse the impacts of fossil fuel emissions on climate, we must greatly expand the development and use of technologies that allow us to harvest cleaner, more sustainable energy sources like solar, wind, and geothermal.

 Questions to Consider